Social Media Training Validated by Altimeter Group

 She also suggested that social media training not be a one-time event, but rather an on-going experience, since the tools and best practices are developing.

 People should be trained.
 And professional development training courses should be squarely mapped back to the company's overarching objectives.

 Rather than focus on how to use the technology, the best corporate training programs focus on how employees should use social media to achieve measurable business goals.

 The new practice offering, dubbed Altimeter Academy, includes social media training program development, social media policy review and trainings for each of the four roles listed above.

-With respect to social media training delivery, Charlene acknowledged the validity and scalability advantages of on-demand social media training but also said teaching good judgment is more difficult than the mechanics of a tool like Twitter for business with prerecorded content and warned companies not to entirely divorce the human element.
+With respect to social media training delivery, Charlene acknowledged the validity and scalability advantages of on-demand and virtual instructor led training but also said teaching good judgment is more difficult than the mechanics of a tool like Twitter for business with prerecorded content and warned companies not to entirely divorce the human element.

-Having recently introduced a comprehensive slate of online social media training courses myself, which endeavor to teach both key concepts and best practices based on lessons learned from Sal Kahn, I was thrilled to see a reputable firm like Altimeter recognize the importance of employee education and validate its potential with the new service offering.
+Having recently introduced a comprehensive slate of online digital marketing training courses myself, which endeavor to teach both key concepts and best practices based on elearning best practices learned from Sal Kahn, I was thrilled to see a reputable firm like Altimeter recognize the importance of employee education and validate its potential with the new service offering.